Visayan rhabdornis

 The Visayan rhabdornis (Rhabdornis rabori) is a species of bird currently placed in the starling family, Sturnidae.
 It is endemic to the central Philippines on the islands of Negros and Panay.
 It was previously considered a subspecies of the stripe-breasted rhabdornis.
 It lives in tropical moist montane forest and is threatened by habitat loss.

 Description

 EBird describes the bird as "A medium-sized bird of foothill and lower montane forest on Negros and Panay with an off-white throat, a white belly, brown upperparts, darker wings and tail, a black mask, a gray crown, and pale brown sides broadly streaked white.
 Often perches on dead branches.
 Similar to Stripe-sided Rhabdornis, but usually found at higher elevations, bill is shorter and thicker, and crown is gray rather than dark with white streaks.
 Voice includes high-pitched chips and squeals."

+Was formerly conspecific with the Stripe-breasted rhabdornis and Grand rhabdornis but is differentiated by pale brownish gray mask, paler gray crown and plainer head, brown-gray throat and black spotting on neck and a longer tail.